pegasystems/pega-helm-charts/charts/pega/README.md

 ---         | ---
 web         | Interactive, foreground processing nodes that are exposed to the load balancer.
 Pega recommends that these node use the node classification “WebUser” `nodetype`. batch       | Background processing nodes which handle some of the non-interactive processing.
 Pega recommends that these node use the node classification   “BackgroundProcessing,Search,Batch” `nodetype`.
-These nodes should not be exposed to the load balancer. stream (Deprecated)     | The "Stream tier" is deprecated, please enable External Kafka configuration under External Services.Nodes that run an embedded deployment of Kafka and are not exposed to the load balancer.
+These nodes should not be exposed to the load balancer. stream (Deprecated)     | For Pega Platform release 8.8 and later, use of embedded "Stream tier" is deprecated; for new deployments, Pega recommends you enable an Externalized Kafka configuration under External Services.
+For existing deployments, Nodes that run an embedded deployment of Kafka and are not exposed to the load balancer.
 Pega requires that these node use the node classification “Stream” `nodetype`. bix         | Nodes dedicated to BIX processing can be helpful when the BIX workload has unique deployment or scaling characteristics.
 Pega recommends that these node use the node classification “Bix” `nodetype`.
 These nodes should not be exposed to the load balancer.

 ### Name (*Required*)